-Nestled deep in Austria’s Tyrolean Alps, Mayrhofen probably should be your next ski destination.
+Nestled deep in Austria’s Tyrolean Alps, Mayrhofen probably should be your next ski or snowboard destination.

 At the head of Austria’s Zillertal valley, Mayrhofen is the main town amongst a cluster of great slopes.
 This town has a rep as a bit of a party central with some excellent mountain pistes to boot.
 If you’ve seen our review of the best budget ski resorts you know we rate Austria as an affordable Alpine destination packed full of fun.
 Read on for our review of Mayrhofen…